myselfscrum/kochessenz-recipes/content/english/post/001-12-27-lachsvariante-vom-ende-des-universums.md

 ---
-title: Salmon variant from the end of the universe
+title: Salmon Variant From the End of the Universe
 slug: asia-salmon
 date: 2009-12-27T20:00:00
 image: images/post/asialachs.webp